l7mp/stunner/README.md

 ## Features

 You may wonder why not using a standard [STUN/TURN server](https://github.com/coturn/coturn) instead of STUNner.
-In fact, nothing stops you from deploying any standard STUN/TURN server in a similar setup as we deploy STUNner.
-However, STUNner comes with a set of unique features that make it seamlessly fit into the Kubernetes ecosystem.
+In fact, nothing stops you from doing that; however, STUNner comes with a set of unique features that allow it to seamlessly fit into the Kubernetes ecosystem.

 * **Expose a Kubernetes WebRTC media server on a single external UDP port.** No more Kubernetes [antipatterns](https://kubernetes.io/docs/concepts/configuration/overview) just to run your WebRTC media plane!
-Secure perimeter defense for the WebRTC cluster: only 2 public facing ports for a typical WebRTC setup
+Secure perimeter defense for the WebRTC cluster: only 2 public facing ports for a typical WebRTC setup.

-* **Full Kubernetes integration.** The Web runs on TCP/HTTP and Kubernetes has been designed and optimized for Web workload.
-This makes WebRTC, and especially RTP/UDP media, a foreign citizen in the cloud-native world.
+* **Full Kubernetes integration.** The Web runs on TCP/HTTP and Kubernetes has been designed and optimized for the typical Web workload.
+This makes streaming workloads, and especially RTP/UDP based WebRTC media, a foreign citizen in the cloud-native world.
 The aim of STUNner is to change this state-of-the-art.
 STUNner comes with a full-blown Kubernetes integration, which allows you to, among others, deploy it into any Kubernetes cluster (even into restricted ones like GKE Autopilot) using a single command or store your secrets in a Kubernetes vault.

+* **Complete browser and WebRTC tooling compatibility.** Under thr hood, STUNner is a standard STUN/TURN server so any WebRTC clients and servers should be able to use it without problems.
+STUNner comes with a Kurento based demo that allows you to see it in action.

 * **Scale your WebRTC like any other cloud-native workload.**

-* **Service mesh integration.** Manage your HTTP/HTTPS application servers with your favorite service mesh (like Istio), STUNner will take care of the UDP/RTP based media.
+* **Service mesh integration.** Manage your HTTP/HTTPS application servers with your favorite service mesh (like [Istio](https://istio.io)), STUNner will take care of the UDP/RTP based media.

 * **Simple code and extremely small size.** Written in pure Go using the fantastic battle-tested [pion/webrtc](https://github.com/pion/webrtc) framework, STUNner is just a couple of hundreds of